-to seek greater things for God and our beloved District sent 18 reports; No. 7 District sent 12 invited to seats: Rev. J. W. Freeman and Deacon five cent Testament.
-All communications for insertion should be ad- Zion.
+Zion.
 Many important questions were considered reports. questions far-reaching in influence.
-In a large He was sorry more had not reported.
-More (Baptist), of Woodstock, and Rev. Mr. Bryant, that.
+In a large that.
 Life in fulness denotes activity, and activity showed the following seeks new forms of manifestation.
-It is evident District.
-Schools.
-Teachers. that each annual session means to us a stepping outwards and onwards, but always on the established tried lines that give character and distinction SAINT JOHN, N. B., OCTOBER 26, 1883, to us as a people.
-The very openings for greater usefulness clearly indicate that God is honoring and Total, ... sustaining us.
+It is evident that each annual session means to us a stepping outwards and onwards, but always on the estabished tried lines that give character and distinction to us as a people.
+The very openings for greater sefulness clearly indicate that God is honoring and Total. sustaining us.
 With the unfoldings and responsi.
-The number of volumes in libraries, 9,444. bilities cast upon us, He enables us to take hold The report spoke of the many union schools larger circulation, the following special offer is future than in the past.
-Our strength is not in our figures are not anything near a full statement of ling.
-As it was the most commodious in the city, our neighbours) but in those clear, true principles to give the statement he desired. paper will be sent from the date of receiving the in which we glory as a part of the great Church of After the report was read, according to an

-LORD LANDSDOWNE, the new Governor-General, were manifested.
+The number of volumes in libraries, 9,444. bilities cast upon us, He enables us to take hold these particulars we are not a whit behind many of schools not having reported, the agent was unable our neighbours) but in those clear, true principles to give the statement he desired. paper will be sent from the date of receiving the in which we glory as a part of the great Church of ance at Florenceville with teams.
+It was good to Hartley.
+The superintendent then introduced the On the cars and, until the opening of Conference, Samuel, 7th chap., 3-17 verses.
+Before proceed-up a collection in Conference for the benefit of the LORD LANDSDOWNE, the new Governor-General, were manifested.
 The day being a "Queen's day," do not have all to say, but allow the class to have arrived at Quebec on Monday.
 He was received for the season of the year most remarkable, the something to say.
-He should let the class help to and one-half to the meeting-house at Arthurette, by the Marquis of Lorne and the members of the drive to the seat of Conference was enjoyable. teach themselves.
+He should let the class help to and one-half to the meeting-house at Arthurette, drive to the seat of Conference was enjoyable. | teach themselves.
 The lesson was then discussed, V. Co.
 Cabinet.
 Immediately on landing he proceeded to The whole face of nature, in autumnal dress, was a and a most interesting time was had.
-The teacher Rev. G. E. Lowden having arrived as the delethe new Parliament building and was sworn in. voice to many hearts of beauty and the goodness of was the right man in the right place.
-He did well. gate from the Penobscot Freewill Baptist Yearly - Prohibition triumphed last week in Iowa by church, conducting it.
+The teacher the new Parliament building and was sworn in. voice to many hearts of beauty and the goodness of was the right man in the right place.
+He did well. gate from the Penobscot Freewill Baptist Yearly selves to making the best of this world; and that - Prohibition triumphed last week in Iowa by church, conducting it.
 It was a profitable and They must know the lesson to teach it with any dist), of Boston.